breuleux/jurigged/README.md

-                        Interval to wait for to refresh a modified file, in seconds --poll POLL           Poll for changes using the given interval -m MODULE             Module or module:function to run --verbose, -v         Show watched files and changes as they happen --version             Print version
+                        Interval to wait for to refresh a modified file, in seconds --poll POLL           Poll for changes using the given interval -m MODULE             Module or module:function to run --dev                 Inject jurigged.loop.__ in builtins --verbose, -v         Show watched files and changes as they happen --version             Print version
 ```

+## Develoop

+The "develoop" is an optional feature of Jurigged that provides a sort of live development environment for a function.
+If you run `jurigged --dev script.py`, a variable called `__` is injected into the builtins (you may also import it as `from jurigged.loop import __`).
+If a function is decorated with `__.loop`, then when it is entered, it will be run, its output will be captured and displayed, and the program will wait for input.
+If the source code is changed, the function will run again.

+Alternatively, `__.xloop` will only enter the loop if the call raises an exception.
+That way, you get to debug it.

+Here is the current functionality offered through `__`:

+* `__.loop`: Loop over a function call.
+* `__.xloop`: Loop over a function call only if it raises an exception.
+* `__.give`: Displays a value in a table.
+See [giving](https://github.com/breuleux/giving).

+The default interface allows a few commands:

+* `r` to manually re-run the loop.
+This can be done in the middle of a run.
+* `a` to abort the current run (e.g. if you get stuck in an infinite loop).
+* `c` to exit the loop and continue the program normally.
+* `q` to quit the program altogether.

+### Using with stdin

+The default develoop interface does not play well with stdin.
+If you want to read from stdin or set a `breakpoint()`, use the decorator `@__.loop(interface="basic")`.
+The interface will be cruder, but stdin/pdb will work.

 ## Troubleshooting